pnlinden/id/aas/2/0/README.md

  [http://admin-shell.io/aas/2/0/SubmodelElementCollection/ordered](http://admin-shell.io/aas/2/0/SubmodelElementCollection/ordered) The attribute ordered of the SubmodelElementCollection class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

+## SubmodelElementCollection/value
+ The value, for example an IRDI if the idType=IRDI, a literal, or anything else.

+ [http://admin-shell.io/aas/2/0/SubmodelElementCollection/value](http://admin-shell.io/aas/2/0/SubmodelElementCollection/value) The attribute value of the SubmodelElementCollection class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0

 ## View
  Different views associated to the Administration Shell via the Submodels

+A view is a collection of referable elements w.r.t. to a specific viewpoint of one or more stakeholders.

  [http://admin-shell.io/aas/2/0/View](http://admin-shell.io/aas/2/0/View) The View class as defined in Details of the 'Asset Administration Shell - Part 1 - Version 2.0'.